RozhakXD/YoulikeTwit/README.md

 ```

 ### How long will it take followers to arrive?
 This script takes 1 to 3 days for all followers to come, this process can take longer if the number of users on the website decreases.
+If you have exchanged coins for followers, you may not do the mission first because it can cause followers not to arrive at all.

 ### Requirements for logging in?